 There are a few different ways you can make your website mobile-friendly:

 Many websites also started making use of AMP technology, which can make mobile loading incredibly fast.

 If your enterprise website employs a mobile-friendly framework (and it should!), make sure you haven’t fallen victim to any of these common mobile mistakes:

 To do this, you’ll need a tool for mobile SEO audits.

 Thin or duplicate content that adds little or no unique value can hurt your search engine performance as a whole, but it’s difficult to keep track of content on a large website, which is why enterprises typically suffer from this issue.

 On enterprise websites, duplicate content is often created by:

 Thin content can happen when there’s little unique content relative to the page template content.
 On large enterprise websites, this could be caused by things like archives or categories with only one entry.

-Not only will you want to handle thin or duplicate content by canonicalizing it, removing it, or no-indexing it, you’ll also need to produce high-quality content.
-To do this, you’ll need to understand how real searchers are looking for what you offer and create content that thoroughly answers their questions.
+Not only will you want to handle thin or duplicate content by canonicalizing it, removing it, or no-indexing it, but you’ll also need to produce high-quality content.
+To do this, you’ll need to understand how real searchers look for what you offer and create content that thoroughly answers their questions.